okyeron/OMX-27/Build.md

 # STOP HERE AND TEST THINGS

 At this point you can flash the firmware and do some testing.
+The OLED should display something as soon as you plug into USB power.

+### LED test

-The OLED should display and the LEDs will show a rainbow pattern on startup.
+On startup all the LEDs should show a rainbow pattern.

-You will want to test each keyswitch on the PCB using tweezers or a piece of wire.
-This is a second check that the LED for that switch is working correctly.

-(PIC NEEDED)

-If your LEDs work up to a certain point, e.g. LEDs 1-7 work, LED 8-27 don't
+If your LEDs work up to a certain point (e.g. LEDs 1-7 work, LED 8-27 don't):

 - The problem is most likely a bad soldering joint on the erroneous LED itself, or on the LED that is RIGHT BEFORE this LED in the chain (in the above example, check LED 7 and 8).
 Carefully re-solder all connections again to fix the problem (melt the existing solder again, maybe apply some more, make sure it flows nicely between LED and PCB pad)

 - Check that the orientation of the LED is correct (see pictures above)

+### Switch contact test

+You will want to test the pads for each keyswitch on the PCB using tweezers or a piece of wire.
+This is also a second check that the LED for that switch is working correctly.

+If not working here, check the LEDs again first.
+If all the LEDs are working OK look to be sure the diode adjacent to that switch position is OK.

+(PIC NEEDED)

 ### MIDI test